kenatiod/MUT/Understanding Machine Understanding.md

 The story of artificial intelligence is inextricably linked to the evolution of computing itself.
 To understand the arrival at the current AI paradigm, it's essential to trace the key milestones in the history of computing and AI research.

 The roots of artificial intelligence can be traced back centuries to philosophical inquiries into the nature of mind, reason, and thought.
-In the 17th century, Gottfried Leibniz envisioned a universal calculus of reasoning, a rational system that could represent all knowledge.
+In the 17th century, Gottfried Leibniz envisioned a universal calculus of reasoning, a rational system that could represent all knowledge (Antognazza, 2009).
 This dream of formalizing thought would inspire later developments in logic and computation that paved the way for AI.

 ![ Insert Fig 1.1.1 -- portrait of Gottfried Leibniz](https://github.com/kenatiod/MUT/blob/main/Fig-1-1-1.png)

 The 19th century saw further advances that laid the conceptual foundations for AI.
 In 1854, George Boole published "An Investigation of the Laws of Thought", introducing Boolean algebra as a framework for logical reasoning.
 This provided a mathematical basis for manipulating propositions, a key element of symbolic AI.
 Around the same time, Charles Babbage designed the Analytical Engine, a mechanical computer that had many of the properties of modern computers, although it was never fully constructed.
 Ada Lovelace, who worked with Babbage, recognized that the machine had applications beyond pure calculation and published the first algorithm intended to be carried out by such a machine.
-As a result, she is often regarded as the first computer programmer.
+As a result, she is often regarded as the first computer programmer (Babbage, 1864; Lovelace, 1843).

 ![ Insert Fig 1.1.2 -- drawing or illustration of Babbage and Lovelace with Analytical Engine](https://github.com/kenatiod/MUT/blob/main/Fig-1-1-2.png)

 The early 20th century brought crucial breakthroughs that moved the idea of thinking machines from fantasy to possibility.
 In the 1930s, Kurt Gödel's incompleteness theorems showed that within any formal system, there are propositions that cannot be proven or disproven using the rules of that system.
-This finding highlighted the limitations of axiomatic reasoning and shaped approaches to knowledge representation in AI.
+This finding highlighted the limitations of axiomatic reasoning and shaped approaches to knowledge representation in AI (Gödel, 1931).

 ![ Insert Fig 1.1.3 -- drawing or illustration of Kurt Gödel](https://github.com/kenatiod/MUT/blob/main/Fig-1-1-3.png)